amritasuresh/amrita_suresh_new.github.io/_pages/teaching.md

 This TD looks at a variant of PCF with reals.
 [Solution](TD12/TD12.pdf)

 8. [TD13](TD13/TD13-questions.pdf)
-This last TD looks at typing.
+This last TD on semantics looks at typing.